bitovi/academy/src/typescript/5-classes.md

 ### Inheritance

 Inheritance is a way to extend functionality of existing classes.
-If the derived class contains it's own constructor function, it MUST call a super method with params matching that of it's parent class.
+If the derived class contains its own constructor function, it MUST call a super method with params matching that of its parent class.
 Super is a call to the parent constructor method to ensure the properties are set for the parent.
 The following shows accessing the move method from the parent class and adding run and talk methods to the child class.

 @sourceref ./5-5-inheritance.html
 @codepen